Blanket Loans for Real Estate Investors

 BLANKET LOANS EXAMPLE

-Carlos owned six rental properties across Riverside County financed separately.
-None of the properties individually had enough equity to fund his next acquisition, but combined they did.
+Carlos owned six rental properties across Riverside County, financed separately.
+None of the properties individually had enough equity to fund his next acquisition, but combined, they did.

-New Loan Amount: $2,750,000
+New Blanket Loan Amount: $2,800,000

 Westpark Loans consolidated the properties into one blanket structure, unlocking cross-collateralized equity for his new project.
 Monthly payments dropped by over $3,000, and the loan closed in 32 days.